 Rural communities along these rail lines will especially see an economic boost from hospitality revenue during construction.
 New job opportunities will arise after projects finish as business is lured by greater connectivity options.

 The vast economic benefits of new railways can be tremendous.
 However, the future of high speed rail in Asia remains uncertain in some parts of the region.

 Vietnam, for instance, is resisting Chinese involvement in its railway projects.
 The country has long desired to give its aging rail networks a major renovation.
 Yet the costs of the project may outweigh its benefits, particularly as budget airlines rapidly expand across Vietnam.

 Malaysia also stalled a high speed railway to Singapore, citing similar concerns.
-Newly elected Prime Minister Mahathir Mohamad made postponing this project one of his very first actions upon taking office in 2018.
+Former Prime Minister Mahathir Mohamad made postponing this project one of his very first actions upon taking office back in 2018.